MK2112/minicorpus/Readme.md

     - Additional training would lead to overfitting
     - We would see deteriorating benchmark results

-The test revealed nuances: For 160M Density Pico on two epochs, we observe stable performance with most score changes below 1%.
+The test revealed nuances: For Pythia 160M Density Pico on two epochs, we observe stable performance with most score changes below 1%.
 Accuracy and perplexity scores alike show signs both of improvement and degradation.
-This stability across metrics suggests the 160M model reached an optimal point in its learning capacity at just 488 steps, instead of the original 1024 used for MiniPile-scale training.<br>
+This stability across metrics suggests the Pythia 160M model reached an optimal point in its learning capacity at just 488 steps, instead of the original 1024 used for MiniPile-scale training.<br>
-The picture evolves when we examine 160M Density on two epochs at 1366 steps.
+The picture evolves when we examine Pythia 160M Density on two epochs at 1366 steps.
 Here, we observe a clear pattern of overfitting on reasoning tasks, yet intriguingly, the model shows substantial improvements in perplexity scores too.

 From that, we derive:
 1. More training on the distilled MiniPile Density dataset leads to selective overfitting - while the model's language modeling capabilities (measured by perplexity) continue to improve, its performance on reasoning tasks deteriorates.